 FirstService Brands is a leading North American operator and provider of essential property services to residential and commercial customers.
-The principal brands in this division include Paul Davis Restoration, First Onsite Restoration, Century Fire Protection, CertaPro Painters, California Closets, Pillar to Post Home Inspectors, and Floor Coverings International.
+The principal brands in this division include First Onsite Restoration, Paul Davis Restoration, Roofing Corp of America, Century Fire Protection, California Closets, CertaPro Painters, Floor Coverings International, and Pillar to Post Home Inspectors.